dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     </ContentPage>
     ```

-1. Modify your `Startup` class to add `using` directives for the `Microsoft.AspNetCore.Components.WebView.Maui` and `Microsoft.Extensions.DependencyInjection` namespaces:
+1. Modify your `MauiProgram` class to add `using` directives for the `Microsoft.AspNetCore.Components.WebView.Maui` and `Microsoft.Extensions.DependencyInjection` namespaces:

     ```csharp
     using Microsoft.AspNetCore.Components.WebView.Maui;